getAlby/lnfly/README.md

 LNFly provides information on how to make payments to the LLM through a system prompt.

 Deno is secure by default and can be run as child processes without endangering the parent app.
-The child processes can access the internet, but not the local filesystem.
+The child processes can access the internet, but not the local filesystem (except for a single file, which is used for basic storage if the deno app needs it).

 ## Features